 It may not have been the smartest move to concentrate so much of the country’s food production in one state, especially one so prone to drought.
 But we can’t say we haven’t been warned.
 In 1986, Marc Reisner famously laid out the dangers hidden in such a heavily assisted food system in a book whose title captured the problem rather succinctly: Cadillac Desert.
 On a beer budget, the nation has essentially grown accustomed to year-round champagne tastes, thanks to California’s habit of growing water-intensive food.

 There has been considerable ink devoted to the water-chugging almond, but this tasty (and nutritious) nut is not the worst drought scofflaw.
 While one almond has been estimated to require a gallon of water during its lifetime, it takes roughly 3-1/2 gallons to produce a tomato, 6-1/2 gallons to grow a potato, and 18 gallons for a single apple.
 A pound of beef weighs in at roughly 2,000 gallons.
-(For the complete context around this issue, see “The Water We Eat” by Jessica Carew Kraft.)
+[For the complete context around this issue, see Craftsmanship‘s story “Food by the Gallon,” by Jessica Carew Kraft.)

 Behind this basic food math lies a tricky question: How are these foods grown?
 Some, such as grapes and tomatoes, often get far more irrigation than is necessary—as evidenced by the small but growing prevalence of “dry-farmed” versions of these crops.
 A dry-farmed food relies solely on rainwater, without any extra irrigation.
-The method depends on farmers’ practicing a host of old and new soil-building techniques, beginning with simple mulching, which help retain water for long spells.
+The method depends on farmers practicing a host of old and new soil-building techniques, beginning with simple mulching, which help retain water for long spells.
 Growing leafy shade plants amid crops can also help reduce evaporation and save water considerably.
-(For more detailed portraits of these practices, see the coverage in our previous issue, particularly “The Drought Fighter,” “Cuba’s Harvest of Surprises,” and “The Bug Whisperer.”)
+[More detailed portraits of these practices can be found in Craftsmanship stories like “The Drought Fighter,” “Cuba’s Harvest of Surprises,” and “The Bug Whisperer.”]

 The complexity of what’s needed in farming leads people like Nabhan to dream of systemic change.
 “I think we’re going to see more changes in the structure of our farming systems than changes in what’s on our plate,” he says.
 “There is no silver bullet.
 We need to cultivate good farming systems along with desert crops.”